Downtown Des Moines: Historic East Village

 The Historic East Village lies east of the Des Moines River and west of the Iowa State Capitol.
 The district was once a collection of dilapidated, run-down buildings that were slated to be torn down.
 However, in 2000, a group of business leaders and concerned community members stepped in and began a decades-long transformation of the East Village.

 Today, the East Village is a vibrant district filled with fine dining, unique retail destinations, antique stores, and many bars and clubs.
 Des Moines' collection of gay bars are also located within the East Village.
-Within the East Village, one can find many notable, nationally recognized restaurants, such as Zombie Burger and Drink Lab.
+Within the East Village, one can find many notable, nationally recognized restaurants.
 Many of the buildings in the East Village are included on the National Register of Historic Places.
 Because of the recent renaissance and transition to a trendy, walkable neighborhood, many young professionals have flocked to the area.
 This helps contribute to the vibrant atmosphere of the district.